Pennsylvania Pet Lemon Laws for Dogs

 Documents: Pennsylvania law requires pet dealers to provide consumers with a variety of documents related to the dog they are selling.
 Consumers should be cautious of dealers who don’t know about or agree to provide these documents.

 - A written health record of the dog being sold that states its breed, date of birth, gender, color and markings; a list of vaccinations; and the source where the seller acquired the animal.

 - A document that guarantees the dog is in good health, meaning it is free of illnesses and congenital defects.
 This document can come from the seller or be issued by a veterinarian who examined the dog within the three weeks prior to the date it is sold to the consumer.

-- The seller must provide a health record for the dog at the time of sale.
+- Sellers must provide consumers with a written summary of Pennsylvania’s pet purchaser laws at the time of the sale.